mkwarman/PWM-Dimmer/README.md

 The code will listen for a serial string starting with a letter followed by three numbers.
 The letter must be either `L`, `M`, or `Z`.
 If you want, you can change this in the "For serial read target value detection" of the code.
 I choose "L" for "Light" and "M" for "Mat" since that matches my use case.:
 * `L` refers to PWM signal to dimmer 1
 * `M` refers to PWM signal to dimmer 2
 * `Z` sets the delay to be used before acting on a zero cross signal.
 This is helpful because many zero-cross detection circuits fire a zero-cross event when the voltage is near zero, rather than when it actually crosses it.
-Having a small delay will allow you to manually tune how long to wait until actually opening the gate a true zero, though you will proabbly need an oscilloscope to accurately determine this.
+Having a small delay will allow you to manually tune how long to wait until actually opening the gate a true zero, though you will probably need an oscilloscope to accurately determine this.

 The three numbers which follow the letter are to represent a value between 010 and 490.
 The larger the value, the greater the delay before a signal gate opens, and consequently the lower the duty cycle of the channel.
 010 is very close to always on, and 490 is very close to always off.
 Numbers outside this range can result in some weird behavior, but you may have to adjust them for your hardware.
 These are the values that seem to work best for me.